 - "5.8.6.
 Whilst the vehicle is in a manual driving mode (if applicable), the steering system is classified according to paragraphs 2.5.1.1.1. to 2.5.1.1.3. and shall meet all requirements of this regulation relevant to that classification.
 Whilst an ADS Feature is active, the steering equipment is classified as ADS Steering Equipment according to paragraph 2.5.1.1.4. and shall meet all applicable requirements of this regulation, and the following additional requirements. - 5.8.6.1.
 ADS Steering Equipment with electrical energy transmission shall meet the following additional requirements: - 5.8.6.1.1.
 If any ADS Feature can operate at speeds above 10 km/h, there shall be an energy management system meeting the requirements of paragraph 5.3.3.6.7. - 5.8.6.1.1.1.
-A warning signal shall be transmitted to the ADS no later than when the effect of ageing on the electrical storage device(s) is such that its performance is not sufficient to fulfil the specifications of the manufacturer's safety concept for the ADS. - 5.8.6.1.1.2.
+A warning signal shall be transmitted to the ADS no later than when the effect of ageing on the electrical storage device(s) is such that its performance is not sufficient to fulfil the specifications defined by the manufacturer according to paragraph 5.8.6.3. - 5.8.6.1.1.2.
 The energy management system shall continuously transmit the state of the electrical storage device(s) to the ADS. - 5.8.6.2.
 ADS Steering Equipment with non-electrical energy transmission shall meet the following additional requirement: - 5.8.6.2.1.
 The level of stored energy in the energy reservoir(s) shall be continuously transmitted to the ADS. - 5.8.6.3.
-The manufacturer shall document and demonstrate according to Annex 6 how, in case of any failure, the system's fault strategy is able to either: - a) fulfil the specifications of the manufacturer's safety concept for the ADS, or - b) fulfil the performance requirements of paragraph 5.3.3.3., or c) in the case where the energy transmission, or a part of it, shares the same energy source, or same electrical supply, as the control transmission, fulfil the performance requirements of paragraph 5.3.3.6.3..

-The requirements of paragraph 6 for an intact system shall be satisfied until the vehicle speed is below 10 km/h."
+The manufacturer shall document and demonstrate according to Annex 6 how, in case of a failure of the energy supply (including the energy source, if any), energy transmission or control transmission, the system is able to fulfil the specifications defined by the manufacturer.
+These specifications shall be defined in terms of a sequence (or sequences) of manoeuvres which can be performed, considering all relevant effects which could negatively impact the performance of the steering system (e.g. temperature, ageing effects of the electrical storage devices).
+The requirements of paragraph 6 for an intact system shall be satisfied until the vehicle speed is below 10 km/h.